Jay-333/project-1/README.md

-#Heading
+# Heading

-This is my first GitHub Repo.
+This is my first GitHub Repo!